IS THIS A DREAM OR COULD IT BE CAMELOT ?

 For those of you who have visited the pond and stayed with Grandparents or camped with your folks or friends, this web site is for you too.
 Perhaps you haven't been here in years and are not able to come back.
 This gives you a chance to visit at the touch of your finger tips .

 Perhaps this site will stir something deep within to inspire folks.
-There is just something about this place for those of us who have spent time here, that we cannot forget.
+There is just something about this place for those of us who have spent time here, that we cannot forget or let go of.

 All of us here are stewards of Groton Pond.
 We respect our neighbors, wildlife and nature.
 "We care and take care".
 It is expected of anyone who comes to visit will do the same.
 Enjoy your visit.
 Welcome to Groton Pond !